 - Content areas can include, but are not limited to: history, theology, philosophy, English, and more.

-People who study digital humanities are expert problem-solvers and thinkers.
+People who study this field are expert problem-solvers and thinkers.
 They leverage their content knowledge.
 They use critical thinking to research and explore ethical, social, and religious issues.
 This doesn’t happen in a vacuum, though.
 Students do this research and design these tools to be relevant to their local and global communities.

 Dan Cohen, vice provost, dean, and professor at Northeastern University, talks about what digital humanities is.
 He says that digital humanities uses digital media and technology to bring about: “the creation of scholarly resources, to research on those resources, to the communication of results to colleagues and students.”